Free Kitchen Hacks eBook

 Spray your pan generously on the bottom and sides, and place your parchment paper flat on your pan, with your flaps pointed up as pictured above.
 The cooking spray should help it stay in place.

-The best way to do this is by using a food processor or cheese grater to shred your butter.
+Use a food processor or cheese grater to shred your frozen butter.

 This will allow you to integrate it into your crust while still keeping some of it solid.
 When the butter melts in the oven, it leaves you with that flaky, buttery amazingness we are looking for in this tart crust.

-Once your butter is grated, use a whisk to mix together the flour, brown sugar, and salt.
-The whisk will ensure that you have no lumps.
+Use a whisk to mix together the flour, brown sugar, and salt.

 To separate the egg white from the yolk, crack your eggshell in half over a bowl and transfer the egg yolk back and forth between either half of the shell, allowing the egg white to fall into the bowl.

-You’ll add the yolk to the mixture but save the white to brush on top, after the crust bakes for 30 minutes.
+Add the yolk to the flour mixture and save the white to brush on top of the crust once it’s formed.
+Add the cold water to the mixture.

 Keep pushing up against the inside of the pan edges until you have a thin layer of dough throughout, keeping it as even as possible.

-Then, add a piece of parchment paper and pie weights on top and bake for 30 minutes.
+Then, add a piece of parchment paper and pie weights on top and bake.
 The pie weights will avoid any expansion or bubbling of your crust, keeping that flat even surface for your Baileys Hot Chocolate Tart filling to sit on.

-After baking your tart base for 30 minutes, take it out of the oven and remove the pie weights and parchment paper.
+Take it out of the oven and remove the pie weights and parchment paper.
+Then, brush the egg whites over the baked crust.

-The egg wash plays two major roles here.
+The egg whites play two major roles here.
 It helps get that beautiful golden-brown color, and it seals off your crust, so the filling won’t soak in and make it soggy.

 Remove it from the heat, and fold in chocolate chips.
 Keep stirring until the chocolate chips start to melt and integrate into your cream.
 You may have little bits of chocolate that remain solid, and that’s okay!
 It will all melt and bake together in the oven.